 There are many programs offered by the MFD Community Relations Department.
 The department is committed to community outreach and serving the citizens of the City of Milwaukee.
 If you would like to take advantage of one of the programs offered by the MFD Community Relations Department, please completely fill out and submit the online Program Request Form.
 Not all programs can be requested by the public.
 The program request form lists the programs that can be requested.
 Request forms will only be accepted for events that are more than 3 weeks away.

-Career Opportunities & Recruitment: Firefighters/EMTs or paramedics talk about their careers and what it takes to become a Fire/EMS professional.
-Offered preferably to groups ages 15 and above.
+Career Opportunities & Recruitment: Firefighters/EMTs or paramedics talk about their career and what it takes to become a Fire/EMS professional.
+Emphasis is placed on general fire service recruitment or specific recruitment and information can be provided on our Fire Cadet program.
+Preferably, this is offered to groups ages 15 and above.
+For younger ages please see “School Fire Prevention Program” below.

-Elder Safe Program: Outreach program for elderly that apprises them of the services offered by the Milwaukee Fire Department and other agencies (i.e. home safety, evacuation).
-The Elder Save Program is designed for assisted and independent care facilities, religious groups and organizations whose focus is on education and safety of older adults.
-Lasting from 30 to 60 minutes, the presentation covers seasonal safety concerns, safe cooking, heating and living.
-In addition, emphasis is placed on evacuation and preventing and handling medical emergencies.
-Educators also distribute the "File of Life"; a refrigerator magnet that contains medical information that will be necessary should an emergency arise.
-By providing this education, the Milwaukee Fire Department helps ensure that our loved ones are able to maintain an appropriate level of independence.
+Elder Safe Program: Older adults today are more active and living longer, with the Milwaukee Fire Department recognizing the value of better health which equals more independence.
+This program provides older residents information of the services offered by the Milwaukee Fire Department and additional resources provided by other agencies.
+The Elder Safe Program is designed for assisted and independent care facilities, religious groups, senior housing facilities and other organizations whose focus is on education and safety of older adults.
+Lasting from 30 to 60 minutes, the presentation covers seasonal safety concerns, safe cooking, safe heating and safe living.
+Additional emphasis is placed on injury prevention, handling medical emergencies and preventative health practices for the enhanced quality of independent living.
+Educators also distribute the "File of Life"; a recognized holder that contains a resident’s medical information that will be necessary should an emergency arise.

-Fire Education Booth: Active Fire/EMTs or Paramedics staff public information booths to answer questions and pass out literature.
-A Fire Education Booth provides literature to the community and an actual person to answer specific questions.
-Fire education booths are a vital addition to any health fair, or community event.
-Every year fire education specialists reach over 10,000 people with important messages on how to stay safe in the home, workplace and at schools.
+Fire Education Table / Health and Wellness Fair: The Milwaukee Fire Department places a great emphasis on fire prevention education, along with improving the health and quality of life for the City’s residents.
+Fire education booths are a vital addition to any organization’s health fair or community event.
+Every year fire education specialists reach over 10,000 people with important messages on how to stay safe in the home, workplace, and at schools.
+Active Firefighter/EMTs or Paramedics staff public information booths and answer specific questions and pass out literature to attendees.
 When requesting this type of program, please be specific in describing the type of event, its purpose, the intended audience, and the primary language spoken by the attendees.

-Fire Extinguisher Safety Certification: The Fire Extinguisher Safety Certification is the perfect time to get some hands on experience with a fire extinguisher.
-This exciting program is conducted at the Milwaukee Fire Academy.
-We invite groups to come and use our facility for this live fire training.
-During the classroom portion, which lasts about 40 minutes, participants are instructed in the use of extinguishers and how to handle other emergencies at the workplace.
+Fire Extinguisher Safety Training: The Fire Extinguisher Safety Training is the perfect time to get some hands on experience with a fire extinguisher.
+We invite groups to come and use our facility for this live fire training at the Milwaukee Fire Academy.
+During the classroom portion, which lasts about 40 minutes, participants are instructed in the use of extinguishers and how to handle other emergencies at the workplace or home.
 The class then moves outside where participants have the opportunity to extinguish a live fire under the supervision of trained firefighters in a controlled environment.
 We recommend 1 extinguisher for every 4 participants.
 Participants are required to wear closed toe shoes and pants for this exercise.
 People with respiratory issues should be aware that this is a live fire exercise that does involve a certain amount of smoke and fine powder from the dry chemical extinguisher.
-Groups must provide their extinguishers for this training.
-There are vendors in the local area that loan/rent “dry-chem” extinguishers to the public.
+Groups must provide their own extinguishers for this training.
+There are vendors in the local area that loan/rent “dry-chemical” extinguishers to the public.
 Those are:

 - ACM Alarm & Detection: 414-541-9000